 With the issues the sector has grappled with for more than a decade becoming more pressing with every passing day, the government will struggle to put off reform for much longer.

 Legacy issues have been compounded by the covid crisis

 The government is continuing to seek solutions to the additional pressures coronavirus has put on the social care system.
-On 8 June Health Secretary Matt Hancock announced the formation of a new coronavirus social care support taskforce led by former ADASS President David Pearson.
-However, the taskforce is largely expected to provide expertise and practical support to care homes.
-There’s no suggestion that the taskforce is a signal that any new pots of money will be forthcoming for the sector to draw down on, meaning many care homes will continue to struggle to keep pace with care needs.
+On 8 June Health Secretary Matt Hancock announced the formation of a new coronavirus social care support taskforce led by David Pearson.
+The task force is responsible for the delivery of practical advice and support for the care sector, but no additional funding is available through initiatives it manages.

 Many privately owned care businesses are also holding high levels of debt.
 Accounts for HC-One, Four Seasons Health Care, Barchester Healthcare, and Care UK, which combined run about 900 care homes and look after 55,000 residents, show they are paying an overall average rate of almost 12% interest on total debts of £2.2 billion, according to Opus Restructuring.
 To pay debts as well as meet staffing and care costs, as well as the increasing cost of PPE, an estimated occupancy of at least 80% is required – a figure increasingly difficult to maintain as the pandemic continues.
 The Knight Frank care home index found an average occupancy rate of 88.9% in 2019, but the sector has reported a decline in occupancy of between 4%-8% in April 2020, potentially putting remaining residents at risk of their care provider becoming insolvent.